 - Fake Out Makeout: Bruce and Diana in the Indian restaurant.
 Neither seems to mind the opportunity.

 - Gosh Dang It to Heck!: Green Lantern's fight with Talak.Hro Talak: I've beaten you, little man.
 Any last words?

 Green Lantern: Yeah.
 You can kiss my axe.

-- The DVD commentary reveals that the writers room was split on whether they liked the line or thought it was silly.
+- The DVD commentary reveals that the writers were split on whether they liked the line or thought it was silly.
 Bruce Timm broke the tie.